 The duration of a protective order typically cannot exceed two years.
 However, in certain circumstances, the court can enter a protective order that lasts longer than two years.
 Tex.
 Fam.
 Code § 85.025(a–1)(1)–(3).

 If a court finds, through information provided in the protective order application, that there “is a clear and present danger of family violence,” the court may enter a temporary ex parte protective order, under Tex.
 Fam.
 Code § 83.001, without any notice to the individual who allegedly committed the family violence.
-These orders last for no longer than twenty days, but can be extended in twenty-day-periods on the request of the applicant or the court.
+These orders last for no longer than 20 days but can be extended in 20-day periods on the request of the applicant or the court.
 Tex.
 Fam.
 Code § 83.002.

 b.
 Conservatorship and Possession